simplefractal/learnathon-neural-networks/readme.md

 ![data](/screenshots/data.png)

-This data must be scaled to comparable numbers (between -1 and 1)
+This data must first be encoded, since our program will only understand numbers and scaled or normalized to comparable numbers (between -1 and 1) so that their magnitudes are relatively similar.

 ![scaled](/screenshots/scaled.png)